 Most of us believe our medical and other health information is private and should be protected.
 Most of us also want to know who has access to this private information.
 The Privacy Rule gives you rights over your health information and sets rules and limits on who can look at and receive your health information.

-The following information is protected for each individual:
+The following information is always protected for each individual:

 Covered entities must put in place safeguards to protect your health information and ensure they do not use or disclose your health information improperly.
 They must also have procedures in place to limit who can view and access your health information, as well as implement training programs for employees about how to protect your health information.

-Under HIPAA, patients are entitled to more information about and more control over their individual health information.
+Under HIPAA, you are entitled to more information about and more control over your individual health information.

 The Privacy Rule does not prevent your supervisor, human resources worker or others from asking you for a doctor’s note or other information about your health if your employer needs the information to administer sick leave, workers’ compensation, wellness programs, or health insurance.